• Skip to primary navigation

 cge2010 / shutterstock.com

-The biggest claim to fame for Bologna is that the city is home to the oldest university in Europe and one of the oldest in the world.
-Although there is an entire University Quarter in Bologna, one of the best sites linked to this history is the Archiginnasio palace.
-The University of Bologna has been around since 1088, but this building was ordered in the 16th century by Pope Pius IV to consolidate the university into one place.
+Bologna’s biggest claim to fame is being home to the oldest university in Europe and one of the oldest in the world.
+Of the entire University Quarter, the best site linked to this history is the Archiginnasioof Bologna.
+The University of Bologna has been around since 1088, but Pope Pius IV ordered this palace in the 16th century as a way to consolidate the school.

 Inner yard of Archiginnasio of Bologna that houses now Municipal Library and the famous Anatomical Theatre.
 It is one of the most important building in Bologna, Italy.